squid-cache/squid-cache.github.io/Translations.rst

 Any Squid is able to use the pre-translated [[http://www.squid-cache.org/Versions/langpack/|langpack]] tarballs, but the auto-negotiate and CSS features are not planned for back-porting.

-Any existing Squid which have been configured with ''error_directory'' in their squid.conf will not be affected.
+Any existing Squid which have been configured with SquidConf:error_directory in their squid.conf will not be affected.
 If you have used this method to provide your own language translations please consider joining the translation effort by submitting your language as outlined above, and then upgrading to the langpack or 3.1 with auto-negotiate.

  /!\ Squid older than 3.1 without an explicit error_directory entry have a default one.
 This may need overriding to use the new files.